doncandela/mgah/mgah.md

 This section shows how to set up and test an environment to run PyTorch on Unity, using the simple [PyTorch test code for a PC](#pytorch-cupy) shown above.
 As on a PC, PyTorch can be run on Unity with or without a GPU.

-As of 5/25 I did not find instructions on using PyTorch in the [Unity docs](https://docs.unity.rc.umass.edu/documentation/), but I did find [this Princeton page](https://researchcomputing.princeton.edu/support/knowledge-base/pytorch) showing how to set up and use PyTorch on their HPC clusters.
+**One way to set up a PyTorch environment on Unity.** In 5/25 I could not find instructions on using PyTorch in the [Unity docs](https://docs.unity.rc.umass.edu/documentation/), but I did find [this Princeton page](https://researchcomputing.princeton.edu/support/knowledge-base/pytorch) showing how to set up and use PyTorch on their HPC clusters.
 The Princeton page has information on several addtional topics not covered here: Running batch PyTorch jobs, using multiple GPUs for big ML jobs, etc.  We start by getting a compute node with a GPU, and creating a Conda environment with PyTorch:

 ```
 userc@login4:~$ salloc -c 6 -G 1 -p gpu